-During the occupation very little was put on paper, for obvious reasons.
-Upon Liberation in 1945 individual resistance groups built up archives, including lists of members etc. But those archives were made for current ‘administrative’ purposes, not with the aim of documenting the group’s or individual members’ activities for posterity.
-Furthermore there were no rules as to what should be done with such archives once the groups were demobilized.
-Some were handed over to the Central State Archives (Rigsarkivet), some to The Museum of Danish Resistance 1940-1945 (Frihedsmuseet) and some to regional or local archives.
+During the occupation, very little was put on paper, for obvious reasons.
+Upon Liberation in 1945 individual resistance groups built up archives, including lists of members etc. But those archives were made for current ‘administrative’ purposes,not to document the groups' or individual members’ activities for posterity.
+Furthermore, there were no rules as to what should be done with such archives once the groups were demobilized.
+Some were handed over to Danish National Archives, some to The Museum of Danish Resistance 1940-1945 and some to regional or local archives.
 Many papers have gone lost when those who kept them died.

 One place to start is the Resistance Database constructed by The Museum of Danish Resistance.
 The database is based upon the muster rolls drawn up upon Liberation and upon the most important part of what has been published on the Resistance.
 The interface is, alas, in Danish only.

 As a general rule it is easier to find information on a person the worse he has fared.

 Biographies on those members of the Resistance who were killed during the occupation can be found in 'Faldne i Danmarks Frihedskamp 1940-45' [Those who fell during Denmark’s Resistance 1940-45] (2. edition, 1990).
 The book is in Danish only.
 It contains references to further material.

 Those who were deported to concentration camps outside Denmark are listed in 'Helvede har mange navne' [Hell has got many names] by Jørgen Barfod (2. edition, 1994).
 This book too is in Danish only.
 Many of those prisoners who survived have filled in questionnaires that are kept in The Museum of Danish Resistance.